carlsuarez/tiny-infer/README.md

-The int8 matmul is **W8A8** (full int8): each matmul quantizes its activation to int8 on the fly ([`quantize_activation`]), accumulates the dot product in `i32`, then applies both scales — the scheme in llama2.c `runq.c`.
+The int8 matmul is **W8A8** (full int8): each matmul quantizes its activation to int8 on the fly ([`quantize_activation`]), accumulates the dot product in `i32`, then applies both scales — the standard group-wise int8 scheme.
 On stories15M the greedy output still keeps the golden story opening.

 **Matmul kernels — scalar, SIMD, and hardware dot-product.** The matrix–vector products